Lauren Tom

 Lauren Tom (born August 4, 1961) is an American actress.
+She began her career on stage, winning an Obie Award, and gained recognition for her role in The Joy Luck Club (1993).
+On television, she is known for her roles in the NBC sitcom Friends (1995–96), the ABC shows Grace Under Fire (1997–98) and Men in Trees (2006–08), The CW series Supernatural (2012–14), and the Disney Channel series Andi Mack (2017–19).

-Her roles include Lena St. Clair in The Joy Luck Club, Julie in the NBC sitcom Friends, Dot in the final season of Grace Under Fire, and the voices for Amy Wong in Futurama, Dana Tan in Batman Beyond, Jinx and Gizmo in Teen Titans and Teen Titans Go!, Minh and Connie Souphanousinphone in King of the Hill, and Numbuh 3 in Codename: Kids Next Door.
-She portrayed Celia Mack in the Disney Channel series Andi Mack and also played Mrs. Tran in the CW series Supernatural.
+In animation, Tom has voiced Amy Wong in Futurama, Dana Tan on Batman Beyond, Jinx and Gizmo in Teen Titans and Teen Titans Go!, Minh and Connie Souphanousinphone on King of the Hill, Numbuh 3 in Codename: Kids Next Door, and Mrs. Maybank and Dr. Jamanpour on Hamster and Gretel.

 Early life

-Tom was born in the Chicago suburb of Highland Park, Illinois, the daughter of Nancy (née Dare) and Chan Tom, Jr. She has a brother named Chip.
-Their parents were born in Chicago, and their grandparents came from Kaiping, Guangdong, China.

-Raised in Highland Park, she grew up as a Catholic in a largely Jewish neighborhood.
+Tom was born in the Chicago suburb Highland Park, Illinois, on August 4, 1961, the daughter of Nancy (née Dare) and Chan Tom, Jr. She has a brother, Chip.
+Her parents were born in Chicago, and their grandparents came from Kaiping, Guangdong, China.
+She was raised in a largely Jewish neighborhood.

 Career

 Theatre

-At the age of 17, Tom landed a spot with a touring company of A Chorus Line and was cast in the Broadway production of the show less than a year later in the role of Connie.
+At age 17, Tom landed a spot with a touring company of A Chorus Line and was cast in the Broadway production of the show less than a year later in the role of Connie.
 She won an Obie Award for her Off-Broadway acting and was cast in the Broadway shows Hurlyburly and Doonesbury.
-In Chicago she starred in the Goodman Theater's production of 'Tis Pity She's a Whore.
+In Chicago, she starred in the Goodman Theater's production of 'Tis Pity She's a Whore.

 Film

-Tom had several small roles in movies including Nothing Lasts Forever, Wall Street, See No Evil, Hear No Evil, and Blue Steel.
-Her biggest role up until that point was as a waitress in the Robin Williams/Tim Robbins film Cadillac Man.
-This role led to being a guest on The Tonight Show Starring Johnny Carson.
+Tom has played several supporting roles in films including Wall Street, See No Evil, Hear No Evil, and Blue Steel.
+Her role as a waitress in the Robin Williams/Tim Robbins film Cadillac Man led to her being a guest on The Tonight Show Starring Johnny Carson.

-Tom landed a lead role in the film The Joy Luck Club in 1993, which led to roles in other films such as When a Man Loves a Woman and North.
+Tom's lead roles in films include a key role in the 1984 film Nothing Lasts Forever, and a lead in the 1993 The Joy Luck Club.
+After this, she continued to receive supporting roles in other films such as When a Man Loves a Woman and North.

 Since the mid-1990s, Tom has focused primarily on voiceover roles.
-She has appeared in a few live-action films, including the 2003 comedy Bad Santa and the critically acclaimed 2004 film In Good Company.
+She has appeared in a few live-action films, including the 2003 comedy Bad Santa and the 2004 film In Good Company.